RyanT5/yl-training/content/post/module-B.md

 If you have finished this module then you might be ready to do [Mission 1 and 2](/missions).

-Thank you for taking the time to do training at home, stay safe :)
+Thank you for taking the time to do training at home :)